antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 A few observations for the flow chart follow:

-- The flow chart has a feature extraction block that shows the feature extraction can be done in several ways.
+- The flow chart has a feature extraction block that shows that the feature extraction can be done in several ways.

   - The application of LSA is a type of feature extraction which this document/notebook uses.

-- If the results are not good enough the flow chart shows that classifier can be used at the data generation phase.
+- If the results are not good enough the flow chart shows that the classifier can be used at the data generation phase.

 - If the results are not good enough there are several alternatives to redo or tune the ML algorithms.